What do you know about social media advertising? Which of the social media platforms can help your business to quickly reach its marketing goals?

 Twitter advertising can be targeted based on what users search for and what they reveal in their profiles.
-It is arguably one of the best social media advertising platforms for generating leads at one-third the cost of other marketing channels and has an 8 to 24 times higher clickthrough rate than Facebook ads.
+It is arguably one of the best social media advertising platforms to generate leads at one-third the cost of other marketing channels.
+Also, it has an 8 to 24 times higher click-through rate than Facebook ads.

 The social media platform also allows targeting according to what users have done online, outside of Twitter.
-We earlier posted an infographic on Twitter as a marketing tool and how your business can easily gain from using it.
+We earlier posted an infographic on Twitter as a marketing tool.
+It highlights how your business can easily gain from using Twitter.
 Check it out!

 - Monthly active users: 288m